tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MariaDB/操作指南/安全管理/配置云数据库安全组_intl_en.md

 ## Security Group Rules
 Security group rules are used to control the inbound and outbound traffic of instances associated with the security group (filtered based on the rules from top to bottom).
 By default, a new security group rejects all traffic (All Drop).
 You can modify security group rules at any time, and the new rules take effect immediately.
 Each security group rule involves the following items:
-- Protocol port: for TencentDB, only **ALL** is supported for protocol port.
-As TencentDB only provides access over fixed ports, there is no need to specify a port.
-If a port is specified, the rule will not take effect for TencentDB.
+- Protocol and port: as TencentDB only provides access over fixed ports, security group rules configured with other ports won't take effect for TencentDB.
+For example, if the TencentDB instance uses port 3306 for access, you can configure `TCP:3306` or `ALL` in the security group rule.
 - Authorization type: access based on address ranges (CIDR/IP).
 - Source (inbound rules) or target (outbound rules): choose one of the following options:
     - Specify a single IP in CIDR notation.
     - Specify an IP address range in CIDR notation, such as 203.0.113.0/24.
-- Policy: allow or reject the access request.
+- Policy: allow or reject access requests

 ## Security Group Priority
 You can set security group priority in the TencentDB console, and the smaller the number, the higher the priority.
 If an instance is associated with multiple security groups, the priority is used as a basis for evaluating the security rules for this instance.